Breast cancer survivors' dragon boating: Canada

 Abreast with FORTitude was founded in Langley, BC in 2006, and is an Abreast in a Boat crew.

 Hope Floats were founded in Welland, Ontario in 2007 and train in Welland as part of the South Niagara Canoe club founded by Carolyn Swan 2007.

 Avalon Dragons was founded in Town of Paradise, NL in 2008.

 Pink Crusaders was founded in Toronto, Ontario in 2015.
 They train in Toronto at the Outer Harbour Dragon Boat Club.

+Bernie's Boat was founded in Saugeen Shores Ontario in 2024 by Geordie Farrell and has grown from 8 to over 60 members.